 And not least because businesses are losing out – the Fire and Rescue Service needs all the resources and people they have got in order to attend real incidents.
 Any delay in getting to an actual fire is going to be costly, and not just in terms of money and time lost.
 Buildings destroyed.
 Vital documents and data lost forever.
 Lives, sadly lost.

 False alarms are very, very costly.

 Of course, we’ve always agreed that we need to work on reducing them.
 We all need to play our part, and there is now a wealth of guidance on how to cut false alarms.

-The infographic below shows how if we worked on reducing false alarms by as little as 20%, we could save the UK an estimated £150 million a year.
+The study was so influencial that it was turned into an infographic and discussed at FIREX in 2016, which you can read below to discover how reducing false alarms by as little as 20% could save the UK an estimated £150 million a year.

 Although this event has now been and gone - watch this space as further research into false alarms has been conducted based on this research paper - the results of which will be announced shortly.

 This blog was originally written in 2016 but has been updated in light of recent research developments.